AlaSQL/alasql/README.md

 ### Lower and Upper Case

-By default, Alasql is case-insensitive to all standard keywords (like SELECT) and standard functions (like ABS()).
+By default, AlaSQL is case-insensitive to all standard keywords (like SELECT) and standard functions (like ABS()).
 All database names, table names, column names, and user-defined functions are case sensitive.

-JavaScript is case-sensitive language, so use the same CaSe for Alasql and JavaScript data.
+JavaScript is case-sensitive language, so use the same CaSe for AlaSQL and JavaScript data.

 Now you can use databases, tables, and columns with spaces inside square brackets: